simoc/mapyrus/docs/reference.md

 ## Software Requirements

 Mapyrus requires:

-\begin{itemize}
-\item
-Java 2 Runtime Environment, Standard Edition, (J2RE) 8 or higher, or Java 2 Software Developers Kit, Standard Edition (J2SDK) 8 or higher.
+* Java 2 Runtime Environment, Standard Edition, (J2RE) 8 or higher,
+  or Java 2 Software Developers Kit, Standard Edition (J2SDK) 8 or higher.
-\item
-The \texttt{\$DISPLAY} environment variable set to an X-Windows display, if running on Linux or a UNIX operating system.
+* The \texttt{\$DISPLAY} environment variable set to an X-Windows display, if running on Linux or a UNIX operating system.
 If a real X-Windows display is not available, use the \texttt{-Djava.awt.headless=true} startup variable.
-\item
-The _JTS Topology Suite_ from \texttt{http://www.tsusiatsoftware.net/jts/main.html},
+* The _JTS Topology Suite_ from \texttt{http://www.tsusiatsoftware.net/jts/main.html},
   if geometric functions are required
   (see Table \ref{functions} on page \pageref{functions}).
-\item
-The _Java PROJ.4 library_ from \texttt{http://www.jhlabs.com/java/maps/proj},
+* The _Java PROJ.4 library_ from \texttt{http://www.jhlabs.com/java/maps/proj},
   if the \texttt{REPROJECT} function is required for reprojecting coordinates.
-\end{itemize}

 ## Usage